-Radial head fractures are is very common in adults.
-The radial head is the uppermost part of the radius bone which articulates with ulna at its proximal end through the lesser sigmoid notch.
-It maintains contact with the ulna throughout forearm pronation and supination.
+Radial head fractures are the fracture of uppermost disc-shaped part of the radius bone which articulates with ulna at its proximal end through the lesser sigmoid notch and with the humerus.
+This joint is responsible for forearm pronation and supination.

 Radial head fracture may be isolated just to the radial head or they may be part of a combined complex fracture injury pattern involving the other structures of the elbow, distal humerus, or forearm and wrist.